 Sign up for The Brief, our daily newsletter that keeps readers up to speed on the most essential Texas news.

-Abortion services are coming to an end in Texas, but Texans still have access to a range of birth control and reproductive health care services through most health insurance plans and government-funded programs.
+Most abortions are illegal in Texas, but adults in Texas still have access to a range of birth control and reproductive health care services through most health insurance plans and government-funded programs.

 Access and confidentiality vary based on the type of birth control, insurance and whether funding comes from the state or federal government.
+Minors may have to get parental consent for prescribed birth control, but they can also access some over-the-counter contraception options, like condoms.
 Here’s a rundown of how you can access birth control, emergency contraception and other services.

 Does health insurance cover birth control?